GovReady/govready-q/install-win.md

 ## Before You Install - Windows

-(This section is under construction.)

 For Windows Subsystem for Linux, please find the `install.md` file and follow the instructions there.
 If you are using Windows 10 directly, please continue.

-These instructions assume you will be using Git Bash as your shell, and that you  will run it as administrator.
+These instructions assume you will be using **Git Bash** as your shell, and that you  will run it as administrator.
+Git Bash comes with Git for Windows, see below for install instructions.

 If you cannot run Git Bash as administrator, please contact your system adminstrator, or contact GovReady for more information.

 ### Install Python for Windows